 RAF Dimerization Custom Assay Services

 The impact of your compounds on any or all of the five isoform pairs, BRAF/BRAF, BRAF/BRAF[V600E], CRAF/BRAF, CRAF/BRAF[V600E], CRAF/CRAF, can now be interrogated using our RAF dimerization assay individually customized to meet your investigation.
-Evaluation of RAF dimerization promoted by an inhibitor provide clues for understanding the mechanism of inhibitor-induced dimerization.
+Evaluation of RAF dimerization promoted by an inhibitor provides clues for understanding the mechanism of inhibitor-induced dimerization.
 Quantifying the inhibitory activity of your compounds in an assay where RAF dimerization is induced by a ligand is also possible.

-See all avilable cell lines
+See all available cell lines